Redcode22/nftcart/README.md

 ### 4. docs
 This is docusaurus generated documentation web application to reflect the basic

+### 5. mobile
+This package will be furthur developed to work as mobile application.

 ## Technologies
 - Solidity
 - Hardhat